honeycombio/academy-browser-instrumentation-course/content-scripts/video-add-custom-attributes.md

 ---

 **[Audio]**
-Jess, our frontend engineer, has spans flowing from her browser app - Meminator.
-There's a lot of great context here, but she wants to see the `user.id` and `feature.flag` for each user interaction.
+Jess, our frontend engineer, has spans flowing from her browser app: Meminator.
+She's running an A/B test on a new meme generation flow.
+Jess realizes she needs deeper visibility: she wants to understand how the new feature is performing AND investigate individual user experiences.
+She needs to see the `user.id` and `feature.flag` for each user interaction.

-She can do this by adding custom attributes.
-Custom attributes let you answer your specific questions about your system performance, like which users were affected during an outage or what feature was active during that interaction.
+She can do this by adding custom resource attributes.
+Resource attributes let you answer your specific questions about your system performance, like which users were affected during an outage or what feature was active during that interaction.

 In this video, you’ll learn:
-- What custom attributes are
+- What custom resource attributes are
 - How to add them with the `HoneycombWebSDK` and OpenTelemetry
 - Best practices for naming and privacy
 - Why they unlock more powerful queries in Honeycomb